Nationals vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Corbin Carroll has 33 hits with nine doubles, a triple, five home runs, nine walks and 10 RBI.
-He's also stolen 10 bases.
+- Corbin Carroll has nine doubles, a triple, five home runs, 10 walks and 11 RBI (34 total hits).
+He's also swiped 10 bases.

-- Carroll brings a 10-game streak with at least one hit into this matchup.
-During his last 10 games he is hitting .438 with four doubles, a triple, a home run, six walks and two RBI.
+- Carroll takes an 11-game streak with at least one hit into this one.
+In his last 10 games he is batting .500 with four doubles, a triple, a home run, seven walks and three RBI.

 Carroll Recent Games